 Throughout its history, the Stanford Department of Radiology has worked continuously to develop the infrastructure necessary to expand interdisciplinary research efforts in anatomic imaging, instrumentation development, molecular imaging, nanotechnology, information sciences, systems biology, and interventional therapeutic advances.
 Coupling this rich biomedical imaging foundation with an energetic, forward thinking, and creative faculty and staff, we are able to introduce leading-edge imaging solutions and technology to other research communities and into clinical practice.

-Our Department is made up of four primary research sections with each providing specific areas of focus but all collaborating in a highly interdisciplinary environment.
-These four Sections (with year established) are:
+Our Department is made up of four primary research divisions with each providing specific areas of focus but all collaborating in a highly interdisciplinary environment.
+These four Divisions (with year established) are:

 - Radiological Sciences Laboratory (RSL) (established 1990)

 - Molecular Imaging Program at Stanford (MIPS) (established 2003)

 - Integrative Biomedical Imaging Informatics at Stanford (IBIIS) (established 2008)

 - Canary Center at Stanford for Cancer Early Detection (established 2009)